 - Planning and Development/Administration

-Specific fee amounts are outlined in more detail in the Servicing Agreement Fees and Securities Policy.
+Specific fee amounts are outlined in the Servicing Agreement Fees and Securities Policy.

 What is Municipal Reserve?

-Municipal Reserve is a provincial requirement for every subdivision except for the first subdivision of a quarter section.
-For residential subdivisions, municipal reserve is equal to 10% of the total subdivided land area.
-For commercial or industrial subdivisions, municipal reserve is equal to 5% of the total subdivided land area.
+Provincial legislation requires that Municipal Reserve be provided at the time of subdivision.
+The Municipal Reserve requirement can be satisfied either through land dedication or cash-in-lieu.
+For residential subdivisions, land dedication is equal to 10% of the total subdivided land area.
+For commercial or industrial subdivisions, land dedication is equal to 5% of the total subdivided land area.